Get insider access

 JBL is an American manufacturer that offers various audio equipment like speakers and headphones.
 A subsidiary of Harman, most of their extensive lineup of headphones feature a neutral default sound profile, which will please most listeners.
 However, select models have excited bass- and treble-heavy, V-shaped frequency responses.
 Some of these headphones are compatible with the JBL Headphones app, offering a parametric EQ and presets to customize them.
 Particularly, JBL is one of the few brands with a wide selection of on-ear headphones, which seem to be a less common style these days.
 JBL also produces a variety of headphones at different price points, and many of them come in a couple of fun colorways, so there's something for everyone from this brand.

 The JBL Live Pro 2 TWS True Wireless are the best JBL headphones we've tested.
 These well-built buds offer versatile performance and have a few handy features for day-to-day life.
 They have an ANC feature with a great overall performance, blocking everything from bus and plane engines to office chatter.
 With their ANC on, they also last over eight hours continuously, and their case holds an extra three charges if you need it.
 Their V-shaped sound is well-suited for genres like rock and pop, but if you prefer a different sound, their companion app has a parametric EQ and presets so you can fine-tune their sound.
 They can also be paired with up to two devices at a time, which is handy if you like to switch audio sources.
-If you're more interested in over-ears, the JBL Live 660NC Wireless strike a good balance of sound with features like noise cancelling, neutral sound, and comfort.
+If you're more interested in over-ears, the JBL Live 660NC Wireless strike a good balance of sound with features like noise cancelling, a balanced sound, and comfort.

 See our review